TheCombOvers/TowerDefense/README.md

 | Load/Save | Finished | Required |
 <br>
 note the Load Unit test is not working complety yet.
+And to let them pass lines 23-25,37 in Map.cs and lines 32-36 in Infantry.cs will need to be commented out.

 ## Recording